gau-nernst/gau-nernst.github.io/content/posts/20250906-nvrtc-matmul/index.md

 ### Development workflow

-The [current _compile_kernel()](https://github.com/pytorch/pytorch/blob/v2.8.0/torch/cuda/__init__.py#L1736-L1743) accepts two key arguments for passing the kernel code: `kernel_source` and `header_code`.
+The [current _compile_kernel()](https://github.com/pytorch/pytorch/blob/v2.8.0/torch/cuda/__init__.py#L1736-L1743) accepts two important arguments for passing the kernel code: `kernel_source` and `header_code`.
 The former must start with the kernel code (and with C linkage i.e. `extern "C"`), while the latter can contain `#include` statements and other function / variable declarations and definitions.
-There is no big difference in how the two are treated - they are concatenated later anyway before passing to NVRTC.
+There is no big difference in how the two are treated - they are later concatenated before passing to NVRTC.

-Having C linkage means that our kernel can't use C++ template.
+Having C linkage means that our kernel can't be a C++ function template.
 This is fine since we can declare template parameters as global `constexpr` variables or type aliases in the header code, and replace those definitions at compile time.
 The kernel content remains exactly the same.

 ```cpp
 // before